Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Dalitz plot distribution for

 The left panel of Fig.~\ref{fig:Dcbar} corresponds to the one on the left of Fig.~\ref{fig:K}: $X_c=0$ implies $t_c=u_c$.
 While Fig.~\ref{fig:K} concerns the correction factor $|K_c|^2$ used to account for some of the isospin breaking effects, we are now considering the Dalitz plot distribution of the full amplitude.
 The comparison shows that the spike occurring in $|K_c|^2$ near $s_c=4M_{\pi^+}^2$ also manifests itself in the Dalitz plot distribution near $Y_c=0.895$, but in rather modest form.
 For the reasons given in Sec.~\ref{sec:Self-energy}, the spikes in $|K_c|^2$ and in $D_c$ are of opposite sign.
 A dedicated experimental study is required to resolve the structure in the vicinity of $s_c=4 M_{\pi^+}^2$.

 The most important aspect of the solution obtained by fitting the measured Dalitz plot distribution concerns the comparison with the matching solution discussed earlier.
 The two solutions exclusively differ in the values of the subtraction constants: While those relevant for the matching solution are given in Eq.~\eqref{eq:matching subtraction constants}, the fit to the KLOE data is characterized by Eq.~\eqref{eq:alphaK4}.
 In order to compare $\mathrm{fitK_4}$ with the estimates obtained from \chpt, we work out the real parts of the Taylor invariants belonging to this fit.
-The result reads:

-Remarkably, these numbers are within the range estimated in~\eqref{eq:HNLO}: Although chiral symmetry was not made use of in the derivation of $\mathrm{fitK_4}$, the resulting transition amplitude is consistent with the estimates based on the low-energy theorems that follow from it.
+The result reads: Remarkably, these numbers are within the range estimated in~\eqref{eq:HNLO}: Although chiral symmetry was not made use of in the derivation of $\mathrm{fitK_4}$, the resulting transition amplitude is consistent with the estimates based on the low-energy theorems that follow from it.
 This neatly confirms that the uncertainty estimates we are attaching to the Taylor invariants are on the conservative side.
-Moreover, the solution fitK$_4$ does contain an Adler zero along the line $s=u$, at $s_A^\mathrm{K_4}=1.50\, M_\pi^2$, not far from the point $s_A=\frac{4}{3}M_\pi^2$, where it was predicted long ago, on the basis of current algebra~\cite{Cronin1967}.
+Moreover, the solution fitK$_4$ does contain an Adler zero along the line $s=u$, at $s_A^\mathrm{K_4}=1.50\, M_\pi^2$, not far from the point $s_A=\frac{4}{3}M_\pi^2$, where it was predicted long ago, on the basis of current algebra~\cite{Osborn+1970}.
 This provides a good check on the internal consistency of our framework.